zkoevaari/rust-joe-syntax/README.md

     recognized language structures)
 - Updated list of identifiers (Edition 2024)
 - Option to highlight the most common special (i.e. derivable and auto) traits
+- Improved comments:
+    - Separate color class for doc comments, and one just for their starting and ending markers
+    - Nesting support

+## Known bugs ##

+- Proper highlighting of "TODO", "NOTE" etc. requires `comment_todo.jsf` to be configured to use matching colors
+- Allows char and string literal suffixes to start with a number

 ## Known limitations ##